cardillan/mindcode/ROADMAP.markdown

     copy of the function for each distinct combination of the argument values and applying the above optimization to it.
   * Alternative to function inlining, should be resolved as a single optimization.
-* When an uninitialized temporary variable is found by Dead Code Eliminator, generate compilation error -- if it happens, it is an optimizer bug.
-* Add block comments to allow commenting/uncommenting blocks of code when battling a syntax error (better syntax error reporting would be much more preferable, but quite hard to implement).
 * External variable value reuse
   * When a value is read or written to a memory cell, store it and don't reread it if not necessary, unless the memory cell was declared `volatile`.